M0hammedImran/m0hammedimran/README.md

 **M0hammedImran/m0hammedimran** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 Here are some ideas to get you started:
 -->
-I'm a Web Developer.
-I've worked on a few static web-pages using [React](https://reactjs.org/).
-Ultimately I want to be a Full-Stack Developer.
-Recently I built a Covid19-tracker (like everyone else) and it was for [Karnataka, India](https://www.google.com/search?hl=en&q=karnataka%20india).
+I'm a Full-Stack Engineer and Product Developer at [Protoezy](https://protoezy.com).

 - 🔭 I’m currently working on a Personal Website and building a portfolio.
-- 🌱 I’m currently learning TypeScript.
+- 🌱 I’m currently learning TypeScript, Rust.
-- 💬 Ask me about Web Development.
+- 💬 Ask me about NextJS.
 - 📫 How to reach me: mohammedimran86992@gmail.com.
 - 😄 Pronouns: Him/He.
 - ⚡ Fun fact: I like to run and as a hobby I collect old currency also known as [Numismatics](https://www.google.com/search?q=numismatics).